reab5555/Product-Reputation-Analyzer/README.md

 The first step is to extract data from a social network that contain posts or comments mentioning a keyword of a certain product - this can be done through requests from official API services the social networks provide (Twitter, Facebook or Reddit for example). this data is then "fed" into the algorithm as input. it includes the content of the posts or comments, dates, usernames, number of views, number of shares, etc.

 Our tool is using a Large Language Model (Gemini Pro) that extracts unique KPI measurements from the data in order to provide relevant and important insights for a given product. it also extracts the main criticisms toward the product. by utilizing the Large Language Model, it collects all the criticisms, assemble them, making generalizations, and lists the most frequently mentioned problems or issues the users or customers relation to the product.

-We also did the following: we linked or joined the company's stock data to the existing fetched social network data by month, so that the stock value is associated to all the posts or comments written that month which mention the product.
-This way we can also find out if certain KPIs are related to the stock value of the company that owns that product.

 At this point, the algorithm only supports the social network Twitter (X).

 Here are the algorithm steps: